apache/spark/docs/mllib-clustering.md

 checkpoints will be created.
 If `maxIterations` is large, using checkpointing can help reduce shuffle file sizes on disk and help with failure recovery.
+* `initialModel`: this parameter, only supported by `OnlineLDAOptimizer`, specifies a previously trained LDA model as a start point to start from, instead of a random initialization.
+This can be used for incremental learning.

 All of `spark.mllib`'s LDA models support: